ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-first-edition.markdown

 {% include templates/DOA-1st.html %}

 \* Two of the cards are erroneously printed as `DOA` instead of `DOA 1st`.
 See [Missing "1st" prefix"](#missing-1st-prefix).

+### Box topper pack contents

+Every Dawn of Ashes First Edition booster box includes a box topper pack which includes two of each of the Spirit champions the set introduced:

+{% include templates/DOA-1st-box-topper.html %}

 ## Print run